A documentary exploring Leitrim through the eyes of some of its locals.

 The purpose of this tour is to take people, especially visitors, around our native county.
 To show them places scenic and places historical.

 At Fenagh Abbey we meet stonemason Jim Joe McKiernan who goes about his work cleaning and restoring the stonework.
 A self-taught monumental mason, Jim Joe has lived all his life in Fenagh.
 For him the cemetery is like an art gallery of his work and an exhibition of his craft.
 Jim Joe takes a tour of the graveyard, pointing out the many family names that are buried there.
 Jim Joe has his own plot marked with a stone border carved with his name.

 'None But Devils A Leitrim Documentary', was broadcast on 29 July 1981.

-"None but Devils would live in such a hell".
 So said those who first attempted the plantation of County Leitrim but history has shown otherwise.
 This film looks at Leitrim through the eyes of a miner who is also a farmer, a civil servant who is also a dancer, a priest who is also a historian and a monumental man, who would like to spend more of his time playing the fiddle.